KyleMayes/vulkanalia/tutorial/book/src/overview.md

 ### Builders

 The Vulkan API heavily utilizes structs as parameters for Vulkan commands.
 The Vulkan structs used as command parameters have a field which indicates the type of the struct.
 In the C API, this field (`sType`) would need to be set explicitly.
-For example, here we are populating an instance of `VkInstanceCreateInfo` and then using it to call `vkCreateInstance`:
+For example, here we are populating an instance of `VkInstanceCreateInfo` and then using it to call `vkCreateInstance` in C++:

 ```c++
 std::vector<const char*> extensions{/* 3 extension names */};